DuBoySem/GHA-Dashboard/README.md

 - PR authors with repeated failures
 - Workflow volume over time

-## Automation

-The pipeline runs every 15 minutes using **GitHub Actions**, automatically ingesting new GitHub Actions runs and storing them in PostgreSQL.
-Grafana connects directly to this database for live dashboards.

 ## Future Extensions (ML)

 The data pipeline is designed to support future machine learning use cases, such as: